-Change the project format
+Change the project format to directory-based

 Share project settings through VCS